 - External online courses via providers such as New Skills Academy

 - Creating simple quizzes via Google forms or Survey Monkey

-Tiger Recruitment is working to bring you content that is both interesting and relevant to the current situation.
+Tiger Recruitment is working to bring you content that is both interesting and relevant to the future of work after COVID-19.
 Alongside the full range of blogs on our Insights page, don’t hesitate to contact us for additional guidance as we navigating the new ‘normal’ together.